 Yet while you can’t do much about your age, and you'd have to actually move house or get a new car to get a cheaper quote, you may be able to legitimately change your job title and save cash, but without having to get a new job!

 The picker works by selecting sample profiles with similar job titles and averaging the cost differences between them.
-We compared prices for nine million quotes across 1,943 different job titles to build the tool.
+We compared prices for more than 4.5 million quotes across around 2,000 different job titles to build the tool.
 Kind thanks to MoneySupermarket.com* for letting us analyse its data (anonymised, of course).

-Some car insurers don’t just ask for jobs, but for the industry you work in as well.
+Some car insurers don't just ask for jobs, but for the industry you work in as well.
 There is small variance if you have the same job in a different sector, so we categorised job titles in to 18 different industries.
-We have then averaged out the cheapest nine quotes for each job to get the final price.
+We then averaged out all quotes for each job to get the final price.

 Do remember this is a fun tool to help you save money, but as quotes are based on an average driver and average prices, they are only an indication of how much you could save.
 Always double check with your insurer or if you're at renewal, try a few different (legitimate) titles.